tembo-io/website/blog/2023-09-14-four-types-of-extensions/index.md

 **Even though it's technically possible to `LOAD` hooks during `CREATE EXTENSION`, it's a bad idea.**

 First of all, when using the `LOAD` command directly, it's only applicable to the current connection.
 So, in the above example with auto explain, the queries are only logged in the connection where I ran `CREATE EXTENSION`.
 To apply to all connections without a restart, it would need to go into `session_preload_libraries`.
 It is technically possible to do that inside of `CREATE EXTENSION` by doing `ALTER SYSTEM SET session_preload_libraries` then `SELECT pg_reload_conf()` in your start up script, but it is not a good approach for `CREATE EXTENSION` to automatically perform a configuration update.
-First of all it would confuse a user to change a config on the fly, and secondly there is currently no concept to automatically merge multi-value, comma-separated configurations like session_preload_libraries.
+First of all it would confuse a user to change a config on the fly, and secondly there is currently no concept to automatically merge multi-value, comma-separated configurations like `session_preload_libraries`.

 :::info